 Protect to heal.

-If your son has been circumcised, wash his penis gently with water until it heals (usually about a week to 10 days after the surgery).
+If your son has been circumcised, wash his penis with just water until it heals (usually about a week to 10 days after the surgery).
 If he's not

-circumcised, just wash it as you would other parts of his body.
+circumcised, just wash as you would other parts of his body.

 Wrap it up.

-Finish off by drying your baby with a hooded towel, putting on a fresh diaper and planting a kiss on his clean, soft belly.
+Finish off by drying your baby with a hooded towel, putting on a fresh diaper, and planting a kiss on that clean, soft belly.
 All done!